jj5/kickass-crypto/README.md

 ## Fail safe

 The user of this library has the opportunity to override the `do_delay` method and provide their own delay logic.

 If that `do_delay` override throws an exception it will be handled and an emergency delay will be injected.

-**If you override `do_delay` and then don't actually do a delay and don't throw an exception that would be bad.
-Don't do that.** (Except for in your unit tests, it's okay to skip delay in unit tests.
-If you're testing the delay in your unit tests put those tests in the slow tests.)
+If you do override `do_delay` but don't actually delay for at least the minimum duration (which is 1 ms) then the library will inject the emergency delay.

+The main reason for allowing the implementer to customize the delay logic is so that unit tests can delay for a minimum amount of time.
+Ordinarily there shouldn't be any reason to meddle with the delay logic.

 ## Exceptions and errors